-In 2018, the international film community will see the return of the Ghent Viewpoint Documentary Film Festival, an annual, weeklong event that highlighted documentary talent for almost a decade.
+In 2018, the international film community saw the return of the Ghent Viewpoint Documentary Film Festival, an annual, weeklong event that highlighted documentary talent for more then a decade.

 The Filmplaneet in Ghent founded the Ghent Viewpoint Documentary Film Festival in 1994, to focus explicitly on documentary films.